Updated: May 31

 **For REFERRED patients, utilize the built-in “Referred From” narrative reports to communicate with the referring physician.
 This will also convey professionalism, cooperation, and willingness to coordinate care, easing concerns and facilitating trust in the partnership.

-**Initial, Re-Eval, and Final reports along with daily visit SOAP Notes are available for communicating throughout all phases of care
+**Initial, Re-Eval, and Final reports along with daily visit SOAP Notes are available for communication throughout all phases of care

 6) Refer when Necessary.